Vermont law requires testing of newly drilled wells

-Download the fact sheet: Summary of What New Drilled Well Owners Need to Know
+Download the fact sheet: Required Testing for New Wells: What Well Owners Need to Know

-If you have questions about whether you need to test your well or spring, please consult the designer or engineer you hired to design your well or spring or call the DEC Regional Office serving your area:
+If you have questions about whether you need to test your well or spring, check your Wastewater System and Potable Water Supply Permit (WW Permit).
+You can also contact the well designer or driller you hired, or the regional office serving your area.

 • Essex Junction: 802-879-5656